 Caroline Gagné

 Peupleraie - Corps social et corps sonoreRead morePeupleraie invites us to explore the soundscape of a community of trees, poplars, in the urban fabric of the Petite-Bourgogne neighborhood and the Lachine Canal, as a metaphor for the “living environment” and the social body.
+Anyone passing through the South-West neighborhood with an internet-connected device and a pair of headphones can experience the project.
+Various connectors are available at the HALTE or at the DARE-DARE offices.

 Archives